We may earn money or products from the companies mentioned in this post.

 10. Create a budget

 We have a very loose budget that we follow and most expenses are just our monthly bills.
 We rarely spend on things like clothes or special things and just wait till birthdays and holidays.
-I am working on putting together a more strict budget to get us saving more money each month.
+I am working on putting together a more strict budget to get us to save more money each month.
+This is one of the best realistic ways to save money.
+Living on a budget is not always easy but it’s a great way to save money